federicopeiretti/fair_taucc/README.md

 - **Yelp** ([https://figshare.com/articles/dataset/Gender_Bias_In_Online_Reviews/12834617/4](https://figshare.com/articles/dataset/Gender_Bias_In_Online_Reviews/12834617/4))
 - **Labeled Faces in the Wild** (downloaded using `sklearn.datasets`)

+For MovieLens, before generating the data matrix, it is essential to download the dataset from the official site and place the files in the `datasets/movielens/movielens-1m` folder.

 ### Synthetic datasets
 Block diagonal matrices for biclustering (size: 1000 x 1000)